mattbellis/PHYS-3330/raw-content/lab10new-raw.md

 ## 10-LED bank

-Now use the Arduinot to control the 10-LED bank (MV57164)
+Now use the Arduino to control the 10-LED bank (MV57164)

 -  Use 10 separate GPIO pins to control each LED in the bank.

--  Use a single resistor to current limit all 10 LEDs.
+-  For each LED in the 10-LED bank, use a unique resistor (so that would be 10 resistors in total).

 -  Calculate the current when all 10 are on and the current when just 1 LED is on.